Moldova national rugby union team

-The Moldova national rugby union team, nicknamed Haiducii, are a Rugby Europe national team that play in the Conference 2 North competition and are administered by the Moldovan Rugby Federation.
+The Moldova national rugby union team, nicknamed le steelers, are a Rugby Europe national team that play in the Conference 2 North competition and are administered by the Moldovan Rugby Federation.
 They are yet to qualify for the Rugby World Cup.

 History

 Moldova played their first international on October 10, 1991 against Lithuania.
 Moldova won the match, 22 points to six.
 The next year they played against Bulgaria, which Moldova won, 42 points to three.
 Moldova played Hungary in 1995, which they won, by three points, 17 to 14.